reactioncommerce/docs/guides/deploying-with-kubernetes.md

 ## Configure Your Ingress Controller

 As previously mentioned, this document assumes that an Ingress Controller is available on our Kubernetes environment.
-Dependent upon the Ingress Controller being used it may be that additional ingress annotation values need adding to our **my_values.yaml** file.
+Depending upon the Ingress Controller being used it may be that additional ingress annotation values need adding to our **my_values.yaml** file.
 For example, if using the Nginx ingress controller then the following annotations will need adding under the **admin**, **API**, and **web** subsections.

 ```
 kubernetes.io/ingress.class: nginx